Euthanasia in Mexico: Suicide tourism

 A drug known as liquid pentobarbital is used by owners to euthanize pets.
 When given to humans, the drug can give them a painless death in under one hour.
 The pet shops across Mexico have such drugs.
 As a result, elderly tourists from across the globe seeking to terminate their own lives were reported to be flying out to Mexico.

+In the past, Mexico's lenient regulations regarding pentobarbital—a barbiturate used for euthanizing animals—led to its misuse by individuals seeking assisted suicide.
+This resulted in "suicide tourism," with people traveling to Mexico to obtain the drug.

+However, significant legal actions have since addressed this issue.
+In May 2024, Daniel Gonzalez-Munguia, operating under the alias Alejandro Vasquez, was indicted for illegally importing pentobarbital from Mexico into the United States for suicide purposes.
+He was charged with importing and distributing a controlled substance, facing up to 60 years in federal prison.